STORM-IRIT/Radium-Engine/doc/developer/cmakeutilities.md

 -----------------------------|--------------------
 `<TARGET> target`            | The name of the package to configure and install `<ACCESS_FROM_PACKAGE> path` | The path from the installed package module to the installed resources directory.
-`<PREFIX> resourcesPrefix`   | Name of the directory in wich the resources are installed.
+`<PREFIX> resourcesPrefix`   | Name of the directory in which the resources are installed.

 As described above, the installation tree of any installed target, if configured with radium cmake utilities, looks like the following
 ```